erikh2000/web-enc-at-rest/README.md

   // Store the context in memory for use during the session.
 ```

 IMPORTANT: You must never store the context instance or its contents in anything but memory.
-Storing it in cookies, localStorage, sessionStorage, querystring params, IndexedDb or any form of persistent storage will compromise the security of your user's data.
+Storing it in cookies, localStorage, sessionStorage, querystring params, IndexedDb or any form of persistent storage will compromise the security of your users' data.

 ### Logging In